 Prior to Version 7.2, these representations were the same.
 This is not necessarily the case for extended (ODS-5) file names.
-(Refer to the Guide to OpenVMS File Applications for details on ODS-5 file specifications.)
+(For details on ODS-5 file specifications, see the Guide to OpenVMS File Applications.

 Depending on the value of cvttyp, the service will perform a conversion of a string from RMS format to ACP-QIO format or from ACP-QIO format to RMS format.